top of page

 Photo of Kat Lafever

-Kat LaFever holds a BA with highest honors from Emory University, double majoring in psychology and women's, gender, and sexuality studies.
-With a warm and empathetic approach, Kat is dedicated to helping individuals overcome challenges and achieve their full potential.
+Kat holds a B.A. with highest honors from Emory University, where she double-majored in psychology and women's, gender, and sexuality studies.
+With over a decade of professional experience supporting the neurodivergent community, Kat is passionate about helping individuals overcome challenges and achieve their full potential.

-Looking forward, Kat plans to pursue a PhD in clinical psychology, where she aims to specialize in trauma-focused therapy, so she can continue helping autistic individuals heal from past experiences while navigating the challenges associated with being neurodivergent.
+Looking forward, Kat plans to pursue a PhD in clinical psychology, specializing in trauma-focused therapy.
+She aims to continue supporting neurodivergent individuals as they heal from past experiences while navigating the challenges associated with being neurodivergent.

 bottom of page